8 WAYS TO MAKE LIFE SIMPLER

 #6 Simplify your routines

 Do you have regular routines for all the mundane stuff that needs to happen around the house in order for your home to run like a well-oiled machine (at all times!) with minimal effort from you?

 Or, do you run around like a headless chicken at the end of the week when you realise that none of you have clean clothes, or there’s no food in the fridge, or the house hasn’t been cleaned for weeks?

-Every home requires a bit of attention now and then, even minimalist homes get dirty and messy without regular attention.
+Every home requires a bit of attention now and then, even the simplest of homes get dirty and messy without regular attention.

 You will always have dirty laundry to wash no matter how big or small your wardrobe.
 And none of us feel like food shopping, cleaning or tidying up when we’re ill or had a busy week at work.

 Get some regular routines in place and stick to them.
 Your home will function as you need it to every day without you running out of food, clean clothes or having to do a 24 hour deep clean session.

 Here are some routines you might want to think about:

 Laundry – get in the habit of putting a load on daily (more or less depending on how big your household).
 Where possible, make sure this is dried, folded and put away before you go to bed at night.

 Cleaning – make a list of all the rooms in your home that need cleaning and what you need to clean in each room and how often they need to be done (weekly, monthly, six-monthly etc).
 Decide to clean a different room or two each day and stick to it.
 Manageable bite-sized chunks that won’t take long and will keep your home clean enough.